-- 11.7.2.
+11.7.2.
 On Duty Court Appearances.
 Attendance in court by employees who are acting in an official capacity will not be considered as administrative leave but as regular work time.
 The provisions of any law or board policy that requires any fees provided an employee who is attending court in an official capacity to be turned in to the county will be observed.
-In other situations, any fees paid to employees will be retained by the employee in addition to administrative leave pay. - 11.7.3.
+In other situations, any fees paid to employees will be retained by the employee in addition to administrative leave pay.

+11.7.3.
 Bereavement.
-Three (3) days of paid bereavement leave will be provided to regular full-time employees and probationary employees.
-The time period for using these three (3) days begins the day after the immediate family member's death and extends through the second scheduled workday after the funeral.
-For purposes of this leave, immediate family is defined to include: spouse, parents, children including step-children, foster children, or children for which employee is custodian and/or guardian), grandchildren, brothers and sisters.
+Three (3) days will be granted employees who have a death in their immediate family.
+The three days shall be taken on the first three consecutive scheduled working days immediately following the death of the family member.
+For purpose of this leave immediate family is defined to include: spouse, parents, children including step-children, foster children, or children for which employee is custodian and/or guardian), grandchildren and siblings.

-One (1) day of paid bereavement leave will be granted to regular full-time employees and probationary employees who have a death in their extended family.
-The time period for using this one (1) day begins the day after the extended family member's death and extends through the next scheduled workday after the funeral.
-For purposes of this leave, extended family is defined to include: parents-in-law, grandparents, grandparents-in-law, brothers/sisters-in-law, nieces, or nephews.
+One (1) day will be granted employees who have a death in their extended family.
+The one day must be taken within the first three consecutive scheduled working days immediately following the death of the family member.
+For purpose of this leave extended family is defined to include: parents-in-law, grandparents, grandparents-in-law, brothers/sisters-in-law, nieces or nephews.